National Bullying Prevention Month

 Every day, thousands of young people experience bullying from their peers.
 It can happen at school, in neighborhoods and even at home through the internet, social media and texts.
 At least 1 in 5 students report being bullied, which can cause depression, anxiety and low self-esteem.

 That's why October is National Bullying Prevention Month.
-Communities across the nation work to bring awareness to bullying during this special time.
 In remembrance of this month and throughout the year, let's unite against bullying.
 Make a commitment to:

 - reach out to people